2024 Best Natural Sciences Schools in the Plains States Region

 Natural Sciences isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #208 in popularity out of 395 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual reviewed 3 schools in the Plains States Region to determine which ones were the best for degree seekers in the field of natural sciences.
-Combined, these schools handed out 163 degrees in natural sciences to qualified students.
+When you put them all together, these colleges and universities awarded 164 degrees in natural sciences during the 2021-2022 academic year.

 The natural sciences program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Natural Sciences rankings.
 For our Best Overall Natural Sciences School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.